2020PB/police-brutality/reports/Oregon.md

 ### Tear gas fired across active street at protestors | (Believed to be) June 2nd

 In events occurring either late on June 2nd or in the early morning of June 3rd, police can be heard declaring unlawful assembly and seen firing tear gas across the street at gathered protestors.
-Some protestors do appear to throw tear gas canisters back.
+Some protestors appear to throw tear gas canisters back.

-There are numerous passing cars that appear unrelated to the protest but are caught in the gas and struggle to maneuver around canisters & clouds of tear gas.
+There are numerous passing cars that appear unrelated to the protest but are caught in the gas.
+They struggle to maneuver around canisters & clouds of tear gas.

 tags: tear-gas